 - Useful contacts/resources

 This guide contains best practice guidance to help professionals working in education, health and social care services meet the specific needs of deafblind children and young people within the new SEND systems and processes.
 It also outlines ways that professionals can continue to meet their legal duties under the statutory Deafblind Guidance (2009).
-This guide does not contain detailed information about SEN processes and timescales.
-Detailed information on SEN procedures are outlined in detail within the SEN Code of Practice guidance, which should be used in conjunction with this guide.
+This guide does not contain detailed information about SEND processes and timescales.
+Detailed information on SEND procedures are outlined in detail within the SEND Code of Practice guidance, which should be used in conjunction with this guide.
 The guidance is available online through the Department for Education.

 Overview of the new system of Special Educational Needs